Lead Service Line Replacement Program

 – View the details about the lead category and pipe material for the property selected

-There are 4 classifications for the lead category on the property details:
+There are four classifications possible for the lead category shown on the property details.

-– Service lines classified as non-lead may be made of copper, PVC, or galvanized material that does not require replacement.
+- Non-lead: Service lines classified as non-lead may be made of copper, PVC, or galvanized material that does not require replacement.
+No action is needed.

-When it comes to service lines, maintenance, and repairs, who owns what?
+When it comes to service line pipes, maintenance, and repairs, who owns what?

 Service Line Inspections

-Customers are contacted when inspections are taking place in their neighborhood.
-Notices are made using direct mail, door hangers, and phone calls to inform customers when crews will be in their neighborhood for inspections.
-Customers should be sure to read all of the information provided and contact LCA with questions.
+Notices are made to properties by mail, door hangers, and phone calls.
+Customers should read all of the information provided and contact LCA with questions.

 Our Inspection Teams